Mon – Sun: 24/7 Plumbing

 1. Listen For Hissing Or Whistling Sounds

-Usually, the gas escapes from the burners and gas lines, resulting in severe damage.
-So, you can place your ears on these areas to see if gas is flowing.
+Usually, gas escapes from the burners and gas lines, resulting in severe damage.
+You can place your ears on these areas to see if gas is flowing.

 Note that the sound of gas flowing might not necessarily be loud.
 Small leaks might not make loud noises but are dangerous and can lead to explosions.
 Thus, hissing or whistling sounds from the stove are indicators of a gas leak.